melezhik/outthentic/README.md

 However when writing perl expressions or generators one could use multilines there.  \`\' delimiters breaks a single line text on a multi lines:

-        # What about to validate response
+        # What about to validate stdout response
         # With sqlite database entries?

         generator:                                                          \